Skip to content

 Usage with TabView

-• Using the Router in Different Tabs: Each tab should embed its own RoutingView instance to manage navigation independently within that tab.
+• Each tab should embed its own RoutingView instance to ensure navigation is managed independently within that tab.
+This allows each tab to maintain its own navigation stack while using a shared router for programmatic navigation.

 To ensure proper navigation behavior in a multi-tab environment, structure your application like this: